WCHL (AM): History

 In 2014, Leffler, who had run WCHL since 2009, left the station for Tenet Healthcare in Dallas, Texas.

 In August 2015, WCHL was purchased by Leslie Rudd who brought in several local investors, Chris Ehrenfeld, Jim Kitchen and Mark Vitali to form Chapel Hill Media Group, LLC.
 Soon after, the station switched formats to incorporate music along with its lineup of live shows each weekday morning and afternoon.
 It plays adult album alternative music, giving WCHL a more diverse playlist than most formats.

 At the end of 2016 WCHL moved to University Place and re-branded as "97.9 The Hill WCHL".
 It became known for continuing the tradition of community programming by providing local news, neighborhood events and high school sports, along with its music programming.
 Its website is Chapelboro.com, a daily local news source for Chapel Hill and the surrounding area.

 Ron Stutts retired on December 18, 2020, after 43 years as morning host.
 His show was replaced in 2021 by "This Morning with Aaron Keck", while news director Brighton McConnell took over Keck's afternoon shift.

 On July 6, 2025, severe damage at the transmitter site, due to flooding from the remnants of Tropical Storm Chantal, took WCHL off the air.
 The station received temporary permission to continue broadcasting exclusively over its translator relay, W250BP, at 97.9 FM.
 On August 4, WCHL received permission to resume operation with a reduced power of 4 watts.

+On June 26, 2006, both WCHL and the Chapelboro website were sold to Chapelboro Media Group LLC.

 Sports programming

 WCHL was a longtime flagship station of North Carolina Tar Heels football and basketball.
 Vilcom was the rights holder for Tar Heel sports until selling them to Learfield Communications in the early 21st century, and Heavner was Woody Durham's color commentator on Tar Heel broadcasts for 18 years.

-Ron Stutts, the station's morning drive-time host from 1977 until his retirement in 2020, hosts an hour-long pregame show before the Tar Heel Sports Network begins its coverage.
+Until his retirement, Ron Stutts, the station's morning drive-time host from 1977 until his retirement in 2020, hosted an hour-long pregame show before the Tar Heel Sports Network begins its coverage.
+Football pregame coverage is now provided by Inside Carolina's Tommy Ashley and Joey Powell.

 In 2022, UNC moved its Research Triangle-area affiliation to 680 WPTF Raleigh.
 The deal made WPTF the network's new flagship, though WCHL remains as an affiliate station.
 WCHL continues as the exclusive home for Tar Heel baseball and women's basketball.

 WCHL also airs high school sports.